Kozmetika: 1978–1983

-Kozmetika featured Vladimir Jovanović on guitar and vocals, Marko Pešić on synthesizer, Slobodan Konjović on bass guitar and Miško Mihajlovski, who programmed the rhythm machine.
-The following year, Jovanović got the award Sedam Sekretara SKOJ-a (Seven Secretaries of the League of Communist Youth of Yugoslavia) for his works as a painter and the band started preparing their debut album.
-Simultaneously, the band worked on publishing the pop culture magazine Izgled, and it was on the magazine promotion, held at the Belgrade Students' Cultural Center, that the band had their first live performance under the name Kozmetika.
+Kozmetika featured Vladimir Jovanović on guitar and vocals, Marko Pešić on synthesizer, Slobodan Konjović on bass guitar and Mihajlo "Miško" Mihajlovski, who programmed the rhythm machine.
+The following year, Jovanović got the award Sedam Sekretara SKOJ-a (Seven Secretaries of the League of Communist Youth of Yugoslavia) for his works as a painter, and the band started preparing their debut album.
+Simultaneously, the band worked on publishing the pop culture magazine Izgled, inspired by Andy Warhol's magazine Interview.
+It was on the promotion of the magazine's first issue, held at the Belgrade Students' Cultural Center, that the band had their first live performance under the name Kozmetika.

 Not having a continuous work on the album recording, the band had spent four years recording their debut self-titled album, working patiently on each track with numerous guest appearances.
-Kozmetika, released in 1983 by ZKP RTLJ, featured Goran Vejvoda (guitar) and Dragana Šarić (vocals) of the band Annoda Rouge, Srđan Šaper (vocals) and Nebojša Krstić (vocals) of the new wave band Idoli, Raša Đelmaš (drums) of the hard rock band Zebra, Zlatko Manojlović (guitar) of the heavy metal band Gordi, Goran Bregović (guitar) of the progressive/hard rock band Bijelo Dugme, Đorđe Ilijin (flute) of the symphonic rock band Tako, Vuk Vujačić (saxophone), Zoran Radetić (electric piano) and Bora Pavićević (percussion).
+Kozmetika, released in 1983 by ZKP RTLJ, featured Goran Vejvoda (guitar) and Dragana Šarić (vocals) of the band Annoda Rouge, Srđan Šaper (vocals) and Nebojša Krstić (vocals) of the new wave band Idoli, Raša Đelmaš (drums) of the hard rock band Zebra, Zlatko Manojlović (guitar) of the heavy metal band Gordi, Goran Bregović (guitar) of the rock band Bijelo Dugme, Đorđe Ilijin (flute) of the progressive rock band Tako, Vuk Vujačić (saxophone), Zoran Radetić (electric piano) and Bora Pavićević (percussion).
 Inspired by the works of Brian Eno as well as the current musical trends, the band used a technique in album production similar to the one which would later be known as sampling, creating their own vision of art rock.
-However, due to uncommunicative sound, the album failed to reach much feedback from the audience.
+However, due to uncommunicative sound, the album failed to reach much feedback from the audience, with only the song "Utisci" ("Impressions"), featuring Nebojša Krstić on lead vocals, becoming a minor hit.
 After the album release, the band performed rarely, and soon ended their activity.

 Post breakup

-After the Kozmetika disbandment, the only member to continue his musical career was Miroslav "Miško" Mihajlovski, forming the synth-pop band D' Boys with Predrag "Peđa" Jovanović.
-After the band splt up in 1985, he performed as a solo artist, and at the end of the 1980s performed with Bebi Dol, retiring from the scene with the outbreak of the Yugoslav Wars.
+After the Kozmetika disbandment, the only member to continue his musical career was Mihajlo "Miško" Mihajlovski, forming the synth-pop band D' Boys with Predrag "Peđa" Jovanović.
+After the band split up in 1984, he performed for some time as a solo artist, and at the end of the 1980s performed with Bebi Dol, retiring from the scene with the outbreak of the Yugoslav Wars.
 He died on 2 December 2011.

 Slobodan Konjović worked as a producer while being a Kozmetika member, producing both of Pekinška Patka studio albums, Plitka poezija and Strah od monotonije, as well as the Električni Orgazam live EP Warszawa '81.
-He continued his work on Studi B, and is today often referred to as the "Serbian John Peel".
+He continued his work on Studio B, and is today often referred to as the "Serbian John Peel".
 In 2006, he appeared as guest vocalist and composer on Vasko Serafimov's studio album Here.

-Vladimir Jovanović moved to Netherlands, where he currently resides.
+Vladimir Jovanović in the mid-1980s moved to Netherlands, where he still resides.